buildkite/lifx-buildkite-build-light-webtask/README.md

 All that's left is to trigger a build! :tada:

+### 4. Debugging

+You can use the request logs on the bottom of the Buildkite webhook settings page to see the request to and response from your webtask, and you can use `wt logs` to see the logs from your webtask container.

 ## Personalising

 One bulb per project?
 One bulb per build pipeline step?
 A LIFX chandelier that twinkles rainbows after each deploy?
 The possibilities are endless!